 ARE YOU READY TO EXPLORE THE COMPLEX WORLD OF CRITICAL RAW MATERIALS AND MINING?

-Join us in Belgrade, Serbia from June 30 to July 5, 2025 for a week-long immersive Summer School that combines expert-led lectures, hands-on learning, and exclusive field visits to deepen your understanding of raw materials in the green and digital transition.
+Join us in Postojna, Slovenia from June 30 to July 4, 2025 for a week-long immersive Summer School that combines expert-led lectures, hands-on learning, and exclusive field visits to deepen your understanding of raw materials in the green and digital transition.

 The summer school provides a comprehensive exploration of critical raw materials, covering their definition, strategic significance, global distribution, sourcing challenges, and essential role in green and digital technologies.
 Combining theoretical knowledge with practical applications, the course delves into key sustainability topics, including the circular economy, biological reclamation, and responsible resource management strategies.
 Participants will also develop a holistic perspective on the economic, social, and environmental (ESG) impact of raw material exploitation, examining its effects on ecosystem services, biodiversity conservation, and climate change.